🫘 When to Plant Lima Beans

 Top Growing Tips

-• Need warm soil (65°F+) — cold soil causes rot, not germination
+• Soil must reach 65°F before sowing; cold soil causes rot, not germination

-• Shell while fresh for sweet, buttery flavor; let dry for dried beans
+• Shell while fresh for sweet, buttery flavor, or leave pods to dry fully on the vine for dried beans

 Companion Planting